P (310) 579 9632

 areas of expertise

-Tricia L. Legittino is co-Chair of the Litigation and Employment Groups at Frankfurt Kurnit.
+Tricia L. Legittino is Co-Chair of the Employment Group at Frankfurt Kurnit.
 An accomplished trial lawyer with more than 20 years of experience, Ms. Legittino assists businesses and individuals in a wide range of litigation matters.
 Her practice includes complex commercial, lending and real estate litigation, employment litigation and counseling and entertainment litigation.

 In her employment litigation practice, Ms. Legittino defends employers facing employment claims in federal and state court.
 She also counsels businesses on the proper hiring and firing of executives and staff, handbook policies, employee classification, and other compliance matters.